Efficient method for calculation of low-temperature phase boundaries: Results

+The accuracy of the \gls{cc}-\gls{qha}+\gls{qc} framework is bounded by the applicability of the \gls{qha} and the low-temperature Taylor expansion; the method is not expected to remain accurate when anharmonic contributions become significant.
+For the tridymite--quartz and quartz--coesite boundaries, the framework remains in excellent agreement with the free energy integration reference up to the highest temperatures considered here ($\sim\!\qty{1500}{\kelvin}$).
+In the case of the coesite--stishovite boundary, deviations become noticeable already around \qty{600}{\kelvin}, which we attribute to the unusually large contrast in vibrational stiffness between the two phases, evident from both the phonon dispersions (\autoref{fig:phonons}) and the elastic constants (\autoref{stab:SiO2-elastic-stiffness-tensors}), that amplifies anharmonic contributions.
+Methods that provide effective harmonic models at finite temperatures, such as \gls{tdep} \cite{tdep1} or \gls{scph} approaches \cite{TadTsu15, FraRosEri23}, could in principle supply improved force constants as input to the present framework, potentially extending its range of applicability to higher temperatures.

-It is also apparent that the \gls{cc}-\gls{qha}+\gls{qc} approach yields a noticeable and consistent improvement compared to the classical \gls{cc} relation (dashed lines in \autoref{fig:phase-diagram}c).
+It is also apparent that the \gls{cc}-\gls{qha}+\gls{qc} approach yields a noticeable and consistent improvement compared to the classical \gls{cc} relation (red lines in \autoref{fig:phase-diagram}b).
 This effect is most evident for the $\alpha$-quartz-coesite and tridymite-$\alpha$-quartz boundaries, for the latter of which the \gls{cc} relation even yields the wrong slope.

-Examining the low-temperature region of the coesite–stishovite boundary (\autoref{fig:phase-diagram}c) highlights the importance of incorporating quantum effects within the \gls{cc}-\gls{qha}+\gls{qc} framework.
-When quantum effects are neglected, the boundary exhibits a finite slope at \qty{0}{\kelvin}, whereas the inclusion of quantum effects correctly leads to an infinite slope, consistent with the fact that the quantum mechanical entropies of both phases vanish at \qty{0}{\kelvin}, causing the derivative of pressure with respect to temperature to approach zero as dictated by \autoref{eq:CC}.
+Examining the low-temperature region of the coesite--stishovite boundary (\autoref{fig:phase-diagram}b) highlights the importance of incorporating quantum effects within the \gls{cc}-\gls{qha}+\gls{qc} framework.
+When quantum effects are neglected, the boundary exhibits a finite slope $dT/dP^*$ at \qty{0}{\kelvin}, whereas the inclusion of quantum effects correctly, and as expected from thermodynamic principles, drives this slope to infinity (i.e., the boundary becomes vertical in the $T$--$P$ plane), consistent with the vanishing of the quantum mechanical entropies of both phases at \qty{0}{\kelvin} as dictated by \autoref{eq:CC}.

 The phonon dispersions (\autoref{fig:phonons}) reveal that stishovite exhibits significantly fewer low-frequency phonon modes compared to coesite, indicating a higher vibrational stiffness, which is also visible in the elastic constants (\autoref{stab:SiO2-elastic-stiffness-tensors}).
 This stiffer character leads to a smaller vibrational entropy at low temperatures.
 Consequently, the larger entropy difference between the two phases leads to a stronger temperature dependence of the transition pressure, further highlighting the relevance of quantum effects in accurately describing this phase boundary.